kinojms/OS_emulator/README.md

 ## Build Instructions
 - Requires a C++20 compatible compiler (e.g., MSVC, GCC, or Clang)
-- Open the project in your preferred IDE or build using the provided project files
+- Open the project in Visual Studio 2022

 ## Usage
 - Configure and run the project to simulate process execution and memory management